johannesharmse/watsonNLU/README.md

 ## Key Features

-The `watsonNLU` R wrapper package integrates with the IBM Watson Natural Language Understanding service to produce a variety of outputs including:
+The `watsonNLU` R wrapper package integrates with the **IBM Watson Natural Language Understanding** service to produce a variety of outputs including:

 * sentiment
-* feelings
+* emotions
 * categories
 * relevance

+Natural language processing analyses semantic features of the text while the Watson API cleans the HTML content so that the information can be handled by the R wrapper to produce a neat data frame output for each of the functions.

 ### Package Functions

-TBD
+This section provides an overview of each of the functions.
+Please refer to <a href="#installation">Installation</a> for more usage details.

+#### Authentication

+The authentication function will take the credentials generated [here](https://console.bluemix.net/services/natural-language-understanding/3464cdba-a428-4934-945e-3dfd87d4e49c/?paneId=credentials&new=true&env_id=ibm:yp:us-south&org=89ae7f05-90ac-4efa-a089-e0a83704a79e&space=24853127-1fa6-4544-9835-e230bed91e8e) (you must be signed into your account).

+#### Sentiment

+#### Emotion

+#### Relevance

 ## Installation